railsinstaller/railsinstaller-windows/README.md

     > rake bootstrap

 1. Implement your new feature / fix your bug in the railsinstaller project code.
-   Configuration of the packages are to be included is done in the config/railsinstaller.yml file.
+   Configuration of the packages are to be included are found in the config/railsinstaller.yml file.
 Building of the installer into the stage path for packaging happens from the Ruby code in the lib/ directory, starting from the file lib/railsinstaller/actions.rb.
-Methods are implemented in lib/railsinstaller/methods.rb.
-In order to kick off a build into staging run the following rake command.
+Methods called from actions file are implemented in lib/railsinstaller/methods.rb.
+In order to kick off a build into the stage/ directory run the following rake command.

+1. Next build all components on the stage

     > rake build

+1. We are now ready to package the installer for testing/distribution.
    Packaging of the installer from the stage path into an executable can be done via the following rake command.
+This creates the executable (.exe) package file in the pkg/ directory from the files staged during the build process in the stage/ directory.

      > rake package

-1. Download and build all components on the stage

-    > rake build

-1. Use Inno Setup to package RailsInstaller (NOTE that You can run the package task with --trace for debugging output if the package fails to build.)
+1. Use Inno Setup to package RailsInstaller (NOTE that You can run the package task with --trace for debugging output if the package fails to build or if you simply want to see what is being done as it is done).

     > rake package

-1. Your shiny new RailsInstaller package will be located in the pkg/ directory after the package task completes.

 1. Once you have verified your Push your feature branch up to GitHub